Instabilities of heavy magnons in an anisotropic magnet

-Our neutron-scattering experiments on FeI$_2$ reveal a rich and field-tunable many-body physics phenomenology that is quantitatively explained by theory.
-Pictorially, we observed three distinct flavors of quasiparticles: light dipolar fluctuations (single magnon), heavy quadrupolar modes (single-ion bound-states), and (super-heavy) hexadecapolar excitations (four-magnon bound states) stabilized by attractive short-range interactions.
+In conclusion, our neutron-scattering experiments on FeI$_2$ reveal a rich and field-tunable quantum many-body physics phenomenology that is quantitatively explained by our theory.
+We observe three distinct flavors of quasiparticles: light dipolar SM fluctuations, heavy quadrupolar SIBS quasiparticles, and super-heavy hexadecapolar 4MBS excitations (Fig.~\ref{fig1}b) stabilized by attractive short-range interactions.
 These quasiparticles mix, decay and pair onto each other in a way reminiscent of high-energy particle physics.
-Our observations of spontaneous emission of a heavy two-magnon bound-state by a magnon, the decay of the former into two free magnon excitations, and the suppression of decay channels by the non-perturbative recombination of decay products into heavier bound-states, are singular in the realm of condensed-matter systems.
+Our observations of spontaneous emission of a heavy quasiparticle by a magnon, the decay of the former into two free magnons, and the suppression of decay channels by the non-perturbative recombination of decay products into super-heavy bound-states, are observed for the first time in the realm of condensed-matter systems.
 Within magnetism, our work challenges the conventional view that compounds with large spin and large uniaxial anisotropy behave classically.
-In fact, in FeI$_2$, this combination produces a low-energy spectrum comprising magnetic quasiparticles with different masses and multipolar character.
-Meanwhile, exchange interactions couple the different quasiparticles and further stabilizes higher-order bound-states.
-Finally, the spin-non-conserving off-diagonal exchange interactions mix the different quasiparticles and opens new decay channels, allowing us to observe a rich and unique quantum universe inside a magnetic crystal.
+In fact, in FeI$_2$, this combination produces unique \emph{quantum magnon dynamics} brought to light by spin-non-conserving off-diagonal exchange interactions.
+As such interactions are also essential to stablize quantum spin-liquids and their fractionalized excitations in Kitaev magnets~\cite{Winter_2017}, our work considerably broadens the range of quasiparticle phenomena expected in these spin-orbit coupled quantum magnets.
+The novel theoretical tools we have developed to understand FeI$_2$ apply to many other materials~\cite{Do_2020} and may be used in the future to sharpen our general understanding of large-spin magnets.